epiccoleman/blog/_posts/2016-05-09-evercraft-ruby.markdown

 thoughts about how to make something like this logically rigorous, or why that's silly or impossible or a bad idea.

+OK, rambling over.
 The last features I'd like to talk about are damage and attacking.
 These required a bit more thought than the others.
 In the kata, attacking is listed as a feature before damage, and works like this: if the roll passed into the attack function beats the enemy's armor class, the attack is successful.
+A successful attack does 1 damage.
 That's three concepts tied together - damage, attacking, and success/failure of attacks.
 I couldn't figure out how to drive in attacks without having a method to damage a character.
 So I wrote a test for the ability of a character to take damage: